Vice Management

-In the early 1980’s, also known as the dark ages for those who cannot imagine a world without cellphones, I drove my parents paneled Chrysler station wagon to work one night, at a higher end, Chicago area restaurant, where I was employed as a busboy.
-Being a new driver, my parents demanded I call them before heading home after my shift - so If I didn’t arrive home in 20 minutes, they would know there was something wrong.
+In the early 1980’s, also known as the dark ages for those who cannot imagine a world without cellphones, Bag drove his parents paneled Chrysler station wagon to work one night.
+It was at a higher end, Chicago area restaurant, where he was employed as a busboy.
+Being a new driver, Bag’s parents demanded a phone call before heading home for the night.
+That way, if Bag didn’t arrive home in 20 minutes, they would know there was something wrong.
 Seemed reasonable.
-When my shift ended, after midnight, I left for home - but forgot to call first.
+When the shift ended, after midnight, Bag left for home - but forgot to call first.

-As I was driving in the left lane, I saw a Dunkin donuts on my right.
-Knowing there would be a payphone there, I hit my brakes, cut across the right lane - and pulled into the parking lot.
-Called the folks, told them I was on my way, and proceeded back to the car - which was now blocked into the parking spot by a police car with flashing lights, oh fuck.
+As Bag was driving in the left lane, he saw a Dunkin donuts on the right.
+Knowing there would be a payphone there, he hit the brakes, cut across the right lane - and pulled into the parking lot.
+Bag called the folks as he was instructed, and proceeded back to the car - which was now blocked into the parking spot by a police car with flashing lights, oh fuck.

-Apparently, this police car was in my blind spot, and as I swerved into the Dunkin Donuts, I unknowingly cut him off.
-He took my license, and told me I would be getting a ticket.
-Being 16, and naive, … What does that mean, I asked?
-He explained I would have to go to court, talk to a judge, and probably have to pay a fine.
-My slothful nature had no interest in court, which sounded both time consuming and expensive.
+Apparently, this police car was in the “blind spot.”
+Swerving into the Dunkin Donuts, meant the police car was unknowingly cut off.
+The policeman ran the license, and told Bag a ticket would be forthcoming.
+Being 16, and naive, … Bag asked “what does that mean?”
+He explained Bag would have to go to court, talk to a judge, and probably have to pay a fine.
+Bag’s slothful nature had no interest in court, which sounded both time consuming and expensive.

-I asked, how much is the fine?
+Bag asked: “How much is the fine?”
 He replied it was a $45 ticket.
 In the sports world, when the umpire/ref makes a call, they dish out the punishment on the spot.
-You know, 5 yards for this team, free throws for that team, etc… In my teenage brain, why would getting a traffic ticket be any different?
+You know, 5 yards for this team, free throws for that team, etc… In Bag’s teenage brain, why would getting a traffic ticket be any different?

-So I said “I could just pay it now - I’ve got the $45 in cash (Tips)?”
-He took the money, and I went home without a ticket.
-Truth is, it wasn’t until I went to school on Monday morning and told my friends what happened, I realized, I added bribing a cop, to my life resume.
+So Bag responded: “I could just pay it now - I’ve got the $45 in cash (Tips)?”
+He took the money, and Bag went home without a ticket.
+Truth is, it wasn’t until school on Monday morning when Bag told his friends what happened, that he realized bribing a cop, had been added to his life resume.

 Bagholder’s inherent laziness (Sloth) has always been both a blessing, and a curse.
 As the deadly sins go, sloth is a clear upgrade when compared to Pride, which is mostly a curse - as we discussed here in a previous blog.
-My biggest issue with sloth is it usually acts in the capacity of chauffeur, bringing along with it, any number of the other 7 deadlies.
-I could get off this couch, shred some lettuce, dice a tomato, grate some cheese, mash up an avocado, mince garlic, mix some vinegar & oil, toss it all together ……or …..
-I could just tear open this bag of Cheetohs.
-So am I a glutton, or just lazy?
+Bag’s biggest issue with sloth is it usually acts in the capacity of chauffeur, bringing along with it, any number of the other 7 deadlies.
+For example, Bag could get off this couch, shred some lettuce, dice a tomato, grate some cheese, mash up an avocado, mince garlic, mix some vinegar & oil, toss it all together ……or ….. he could just tear open this bag of Cheetohs.
+Does that make Bag a glutton, lazy, or both?

 It is not all downside though.
-Much of my youth, when I wasn’t bribing cops, was spent on the south side of Chicago in a variety of dark, seedy places.
-On any given night, I was likely to be found at any of the Chicago area horse tracks, my bookie’s pool hall, playing poker, or if it was a Saturday morning in summer, running a craps game at the local caddy shack.
-While it was greed which sent me to those places, it was sloth which kept me there.
+Much of Bag’s youth, when he wasn’t bribing cops, was spent on the south side of Chicago in a variety of dark, seedy places.
+On any given night, he was likely to be found at any of the Chicago area horse tracks, his bookie’s pool hall playing poker, or if it was a Saturday morning in summer, running a craps game at the local caddy shack.
+While it was greed which sent Bag to those places, it was sloth which kept him there.
 Is there really a choice between earning $10 hauling some guys golf bag up and down hills for five hours, or running a craps game where, more often than not, you would go home with a wad of bills so big, it could choke a horse?
-Sloth made that choice easy for me.
+Sloth made that choice easy.

-As a youth, I could not see the sense in working a 40 hour week for X dollars, when that could easily be made in one hand of poker.
-My inner sloth demon really liked the idea of sitting in a comfortable chair, sipping a Diet Coke, in an air conditioned room, making calculated decisions for cash, against people who were often drinking themselves into a coma.
-Alcohol, mixed with the unsavory character of many of my opponents was routinely a problem.
-Rather than find something less risky to do, with a better crowd, my inner demon got me to ignore the danger, although I usually kept bail money in my boot, just in case.
+As a youth, there was no sense in working a 40 hour week for X dollars, when that could easily be made in one hand of poker.
+Bag’s inner sloth demon really liked the idea of sitting in a comfortable chair, sipping a Diet Coke, in an air conditioned room, making calculated decisions for cash, against people who were often drinking themselves into a coma.
+Alcohol, mixed with the unsavory character of many opponents was routinely a problem.
+Rather than find something less risky to do, with a better crowd, the inner demon got Bag to ignore the danger, although he usually kept bail money in his boot, just in case.
 The financial swings in those games were crazy too.
-In fact, the very first time I sat in one of those poker games, I lost an 80 hour paycheck in under 15 minutes.
+In fact, the very first time Bag sat in one of those poker games, an 80 hour paycheck evaporated in under 15 minutes.
 F*cking brutal.
-Shortly after that night, I ran across a book called “Poker, a Guaranteed Income for Life”.
-The author was right … but I digress.
+Shortly after that night, Bag ran across a book called “Poker, a Guaranteed Income for Life”.
+The author was right ….

 Surviving (or thriving) in those worlds required learning some valuable life lessons, quickly.
-Lessons I still use today like: whatever you play you better have an edge, keep the emotion out of decision making, and always have an exit plan.
-I spent many a night sitting in the stands at Sportsman’s Park betting on harness racing.
+Lessons Bag still uses today like: whatever you play you better have an edge, keep the emotion out of decision making, and always have an exit plan.
+Many a night was spent sitting in the stands at Sportsman’s Park betting on harness racing.
 Watching an 8-1 shot you have money on, pull away from the field down the stretch, is intoxicating.
-My inner demon loved, the seemingly easy money.
-Being hard-headed, It only took me a couple years of nightly visits to the track to realize there was no edge in staring at a program, trying to pick winners.
+Bag’s inner demon loved, the seemingly easy money.
+Being hard-headed, It only took a couple years of nightly visits to the track to realize there was no edge in staring at a program, trying to pick winners.
 Al Capone frequented Sportsman’s Park back when they raced dogs there.
 Shortly before post time, he would feed all the dogs in the race (except the one he was betting on) grease laden hamburger.
 Now that is an edge.

 Those places (track, pool hall, poker game, caddy shack) have quite a few things in common.
 Obviously they all involve gambling to some extent.
-One of the not so obvious things is how they all solidified the idea in my head, that we live in a dog eat dog world.
+One of the not so obvious things is how they all solidified the idea that we live in a dog eat dog world.
 Every single one of those places would take every last cent you had, and then mock you in humiliating fashion as you slinked out the door.
-I still have psychological scars from the many nights I walked away broke, dreams crushed, and being ridiculed with barbs like: “never bet against the Steelers” or “You should have folded those Kings”, or “Told you that 5 horse was going to win”.
+Bag still has psychological scars from the many nights he walked away broke, dreams crushed, and being ridiculed with barbs like: “never bet against the Steelers” or “You should have folded those Kings”, or “Told you that 5 horse was going to win”.

 I was always accused of laziness by my mother because rather than going out to play boring games in the street I preferred to read in my room with my cat for company.